mattBrzezinski/JuliaCloud-AWS-State/README.md

 The package consists of five major files:

 - `AWSAPI.jl`: Generates the `Services.jl` file which contains the low-level API wrappers for each AWS Service
-- `AWSCore.jl`: Processes `json, query, xml, etc.` request protocols
+- `AWSCore.jl`: Processes `json, query, rest-xml, rest-json` request protocols
 - `AWSCredentials.jl`: Handles retrieving AWS Credentials from locations such as environment variables, credential / configuration files, etc.
 - `Services.jl`: Contains a function for every AWS Service
 - `signaturev4.jl`: Creates the `AWS4AuthLayer` to be inserted into the HTTP stack and signs the requests with AWS authentication